safe-waters/docker-lock/README.md

 To view the coverage report after running unit tests, open `coverage.html` in your browser.

+>Note: While there exists a target in the Makefile for integration tests, these cannot run locally because they require credentials that are only available in the CI pipeline.

 # Tutorials
 * [Tags Vs. Digests](./docs/tutorials/tags-vs-digests.md)